cSploit/cSploit.github.io/donate.md

 {% include donate_button.html %}

-contribute to cSploit by donating. incomings of donation will be used for buying hardware and services required by cSploit developers and network infrastructure.
+You can contribute to cSploit by donating:
+Incomings of donations will be used to buy hardware and services required by cSploit developers and network infrastructure.

-things to buy:
+Things to purchase:

-  - an old used iPhone
+  - An old used iPhone
-  - a raspberry pi
+  - A Raspberry PI
-  - csploit.org dns record
+  - cSploit.org dns record (done)
-  - build server
+  - A Build Server
-  - USB OTG adapter
+  - An USB OTG adapter

-thanks for your help :heart:
+Thanks for your help! :heart: